 Hokkaido is blessed with mountains, and there are so many ways to enjoy them.
-Climbing, jogging, driving, rafting, bird watching, sightseeing, photograph, skiing and snowboarding in winter, and cycling in summer.
+Climbing, jogging, driving, rafting, bird watching, sightseeing, photograph, skiing and snowboarding, and cycling.
 Which do you want to do here?

 The other day, I went cycling to Mt.
 Tokachi with one of my colleague.
 Mt.
 Tokachi is an active volcano accessible from Asahikawa and a popular sightseeing spot where you can enjoy climbing and hot springs.
 Now, in our case, the cycling meaned a practice-run in preparation for Niseko Hanazono Hill Climb in a week’s time!
 Below is a cross-section of the course in Mt.
 Tokachi.
 As you can see, it’s a killer hill!
 Good for practicing.

-As I said before, actually I was never a very enthusiastic cyclist.
-So how did it come up in participating the hill climbing race… It’s all a mischievous idea by my boss.
-As soon as he found I like riding a bike, he reccomended me join the race.
+As I said before, I was never a very enthusiastic cyclist actually.
+How did I change my mind even to participate in the hill climbing race… It’s all a mischievous idea by my boss.
+As soon as he found I like riding a bike, he reccomended me to join the race.
 It seems he thought I could write an interesting article if I won the race.
 He even paid for me to register!
-And I know the other strong reason is that my colleague, who is helping us improve this blog, is a completely seasoned road racer.
-He is a fierce competitor not only in Hokkaido but also in Mt.
+In addition, there’s another strong reason.
+It’s one of my colleagues, who is helping us improve this blog.
+He is a seasoned road racer and also a fierce competitor not only in Hokkaido but also in Mt.
 Fuji Race.
 Thus, Test Subject 01 has been determined.
-The the experiment title is “All About Beginner Cyclist’s Practice for wining in Rode Race”
+The experiment title is “All About Beginner Cyclist’s Practice for wining in Rode Race.”

-Indeed, I heard that the course in Niseko is a relatively short and gradual.
-Not bad for a delicate person like me who can’t run such a long distances like 100 km.
-Because it’s just 3 days before the real race, in this post I’d like to make a note how a beginner cyclist has prepared for my first rode race in my life.
+Indeed, I heard that the course in Niseko is a relatively short, gradual, and not bad for a delicate person like me who can’t run such a long distance like 100 km.
+It’s just 3 days before the real race, and so, I’d like to make a note in this post how a beginner cyclist has prepared for my first rode race in my life.
 Hopefully it helps someone’s challenge!

 To begin with, knowing details and difficulties of the actual course is the most important step.
 This time the necessary information will be as below. (ex. the spec of Niseko HANAZONO Hill Climb)